prakharrathi25/Multithreaded-Sorting/README.md

 array.
 A second global array of the same size as the unsorted integer array will also be established.
 The merging thread will then merge the two sublists into this second array.

+## File Descriptions
+1. **fixed_size.c** : This file is working completely and performs sorting as well as merging for an array of fixed size which has been pre-defined by the authors of this code.
+2. **multithread.c**: This file is an extention to `fixed_size.c` as it allows the user to decide the following:-
+    * Size of the array
+    * Data inside the array
+    * Order of sorting

 ## Walk through the code